mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 A few months ago, a user contributed a small change to an open-source project I maintain.
 I gave them feedback within hours, but they promptly disappeared.
 I checked again a few days later, and there was still no response.

 Six weeks later, the mysterious developer reappeared to submit their revisions.
 While I appreciated their effort, the lag between rounds of review had doubled my workload.
-Not only did I have to re-read their code, but I also had to re-read my feedback to bring back to mind the state of the discussion.
+Not only did I have to re-read their code, but I also had to re-read my feedback to restore my memory of the discussion.
 Had they followed up within a day or two, I wouldn't have had to do all that extra work.

 {{<img src="effort-graph.jpg" alt="Graph of reviewer's memory vs review latency shows wasted effort when there are long delays between review rounds.">}}